-Maybe - first, you must have undergone an examination as a result of a review of your medical questionnaire and have documentation that provides proof of your payment.
+Maybe - first, you must have undergone an examination and have documentation that provides proof of your payment.
 Second, you must successfully complete the class.
 Finally, you must complete a form that attests that your request was a valid expenditure which will not be reimbursed by any other source (insurance, etc.).
 If approved, you may be approved to be reimbursed for up to $75.00.

 - I am currently obtaining medical clearance to take Firefighter I and plan to take Firefighter II next year.
 Will I have to get medical clearance again for my Firefighter II class?